Circular Concepts

 TassenBol / BagBubble

-To develop a circular elephant grass-based bioplastic for applications such as catering materials and packaging to use at Schiphol Airport itself (a huge market with more than 60 million passengers a year, all eating and drinking).
+To develop a compostable bioplastic based on elephant grass for applications such as catering materials and packaging to use at Schiphol Airport itself (a huge market with more than 60 million passengers a year, all eating and drinking).

-This innovative bioplastic is at this moment already commercially available under the brand name Vibers.
+This innovative bioplastic was developed under the brand name Vibers.
 Initial samples of thermoformed packaging and injection moulded products showed great potential.

 The captured CO2 goes through a pipeline to nearby greenhouses as feed for plants.
 The remaining digestate can, if the quality is excellent, be sold as fertilizer or used on the fields around Schiphol.
 If the quality is not sufficient enough, it can be used for green energy.
 Even the remaining captured CO2 can be reused in the future to produce new bioplastics (such as AirCarbon made from CO2).